Metz Cathedral: Transept

-The transept and the chevet at the northeast end of the cathedral were constructed together between 1487 and 1450.
+The transept and the chevet were built later than the nave, between 1487 and 1520.
 In this part of the cathedral, the vaults reach a height of 45 meters.
 The triangular north transept gable was a later addition of Neo-Gothic, made in 1886 in the 15th-century style.
 It is crowned with a statue of the Virgin Mary, marking the chapel of the Virgin.
 The south transept facade has a matching gable made in 1883–85, in the more ornate flamboyant style.
 It is crowned by two statues, Saint Nicholas and a local medieval bishop, Saint Goëry.
 There is also a flamboyant gable over the large south window, also an elaborate flamboyant style, with curves and counter-curves.
 It was damaged by the 19th-century fire and was replaced.
 At the top is a statue of Saint Stephen, the patron saint of the cathedral.